VIDA-NYU/reproducibility-news/CONTRIBUTING.md

 # Contributing

 We would absolutely love any pull requests to contribute materials to our RSS feed of curated materials about reproducibility.
-If you add resources to our feed, the contributions will be tweeted out via the [@ReproFeed](https://twitter.com/ReproFeed) twitter bot, and added to the directory on [reproduciblescience.org](https://reproduciblescience.org/directory).
+If you add resources to our feed, the contributions will be tweeted out via the [@ReproFeed](https://twitter.com/ReproFeed) twitter bot and added to the directory on [reproduciblescience.org](https://reproduciblescience.org/directory).

 ## Best Practices for Contributing
 * Make sure that the resource you are suggesting isn't already in the feed.
 * Make sure the resource you are suggesting is open access.
 This means that anyone should be able to access, read, and/or download it without having to pay money or login.
 * Be sure to add at least one tag to the resource.
 You can find a list of tags in the README file in this repository.